No mode cookie

 Flubs:

-• I ask: Why would she have had the sonata manuscript stuffed inside her dress in the first place?
+- I ask: Why would she have had the sonata manuscript stuffed inside her dress in

 General Winter